 As mentioned above, individual drivers and receivers such as these are both hard to find and typically accommodate only four-bits per dip package.
 Using them would have compromised Goal #3.
 Examining the specs, we see that the bus is close to being standard TTL, with the following additional requirements:

-Admittedly, the threshold spec is a bit close but the fact is, the Omnibus swings good TTL levels and we are at the given spec.
-Moreover, a minor infraction isn’t likely to make a huge difference in noise immunity.
+While the threshold spec isn’t literally guaranteed, the fact is that the Omnibus swings good TTL levels and the guaranteed logic levels evenly straddle the desired threshold.
+Moreover, a minor infraction won’t make a big difference in noise immunity.
 Since the only alternatives would greatly increase the complexity of the design, I judged this single, isolated issue to be close enough.
-The conclusion is that these chips, used as receivers and drivers for the Omnibus, meet the interface requirements well.
-Several months of solid operation support this.
+The conclusion is that these chips, used as receivers and drivers for the Omnibus, meet the interface requirements reasonably well.
+Sixteen months of solid operation of this board and the good results reported by other builders support this.